nherring07/fpl_player-quality-score/README.md

 4. Calculated the quality score using the feature coefs for each player per position.
 5. Export player quality scores for most recent week and store in /data

+## How to use this tool
+-> Run quality_score.py
+-> Use csv file generated in '/data' directory